trambarhq/relaks-starwars-example/README.md

 }
 ```

 When no character is selected, it renders `CharacterList`.
 When one is selected, it renders `CharacterPage`.
-The object `swapi` is an instance of `SWAPI` ([swapi.js](https://github.com/trambarhq/relaks-starwars-example/blob/master/src/swapi.js)) stored in `Application`'s state.
+The object `swapi` is an instance of `SWAPI` ([swapi.js](https://github.com/trambarhq/relaks-starwars-example/blob/master/src/swapi.js)) stored in `FrontEnd`'s state.
 It's a wrapper around the data source object.
 Whenever the data source emits a `change` event, `swapi` is recreated:

 ```javascript
 handleDataSourceChange = (evt) => {